Assemblymember Mark Stone

 Mark Stone represents the people of California's 29th Assembly District, which includes portions of Santa Cruz, Santa Clara, and Monterey Counties.
-In his second term as a state legislator, Mark has emerged as a leader on environmental protection and child welfare issues.
+Now in his third term as a state legislator, he has earned his reputation as a leader helping California's most vulnerable residents.

 As an environmental champion, Mark has fought to curb illegal coastal development, reduce plastic pollution, and clean up drinking water supplies.
-In his capacity as Chair of the Select Committee on Coastal Protection, he has held hearings investigating threats to the Pacific Ocean, oil spill prevention efforts, plastic garbage effects on the coastal environment, and offshore fracking.
+In his capacity as Chair of the Select Committee on Coastal Protection and Access to Natural Resources, he has held hearings investigating oil spill prevention efforts, plastic garbage effects on the coastal environment, offshore fracking, beach erosion, and coastal access for all Californians.

 Before his service in the Assembly, Mark represented the Central Coast in various capacities.
 He was elected twice to the Santa Cruz County Board of Supervisors, where he worked on health care, education, youth issues and the environment.
 While there, he held leadership roles on the Santa Cruz County Regional Transportation Commission, and the First 5 Commission.
 Additionally, Mark led an overhaul of the Santa Cruz County child welfare system.
 He was an outspoken supporter of the Queer Youth Task Force and fought to halt discrimination of LGBT youth.
 As an environmental defender at the local level, he spearheaded the successful effort to ban single-use plastic bags.
 In addition to his duties as a County Supervisor, Mark served the entire Central Coast as Vice Chair of the California Coastal Commission.